ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

       const ydoc = data.document

       // Convert the y-doc to the format your editor uses, in this
+      // example Prosemirror JSON for the tiptap editor.
+      // The tiptap collaboration extension uses shared types of a single y-doc
+      // to store different fields in the same document.
+You can target a specific
+      // field by providing a second argument with the name of the field.
-      // example Prosemirror JSON for the tiptap editor const prosemirrorDocument = yDocToProsemirrorJSON(ydoc, 'field-name')
+      // The default field in tiptap is simply called "default" const prosemirrorDocument = yDocToProsemirrorJSON(ydoc, 'field-name')

       // Save your document.
 In a real-world app this could be a database query